 We engage in climate cooperation with the entire value chain and have extended our climate programme to also include other companies operating at our airports.
 For example, we have worked together with airlines and the air navigation company to shorten airplanes’ taxiing distances and develop the use of airspace in a way that reduces fuel consumption and emissions.

 We promote zero-emission air traffic in various ways.
 For example, we are involved in financing the development and testing of Finland’s first electric aircraft.

 Finavia has signed an international climate agreement

-We are a key partner in the joint commitment of European airport companies which aims for 100 carbon-neutral airports in Europe by 2030.
+We are a key partner in the joint commitment of European airport companies, which aims for 100 carbon-neutral airports in Europe by 2030.
 Finavia’s airports represent 20 per cent of this target.
-For Finland’s part, the target was already achieved in 2019.
+For Finland’s part, the target was already reached in 2019.

 In 2019, we became a signatory to ACI Europe’s next goal, committing to net zero emissions by 2050.
 Finavia has set a goal of achieving net zero emissions in the next few years.